zaqifathis/BIMserver-doc/Setup.md

 BIMserver has different modes it can be in.
-One of the modes is "NOT_SETUP", in this case you will to set it up in order to start using BIMserver.
+One of the modes is "NOT_SETUP", in this case you will need to set it up in order to start using BIMserver.

 The default Web GUI of BIMserver will show the following page:
 ![Not Setup](https://github.com/opensourceBIM/BIMserver/raw/master/Documentation/img/notsetup.png)